Have you got some broken pottery you need to recycle? Have you ever actually thought is ceramic recyclable?

 While fragile, ceramic mugs are still more durable than glass when faced with extreme changes in temperature.
 They are also very far from being single-use, while we throw away plastic and paper plates or cups at unsustainable rates.

-But when it comes to disposal, ceramics are a problematic addition to our landfills.
+But when it comes to disposal, ceramics are a problematic addition to our landfills unless the material is reused around the home or donated to someone else.

 If you found this blog post informative, read more below…